Sarva197/Simple-calculator/README.md

-Simple Calculator - Web Development Mini Project
+Simple Calculator - Web Development Mini Project new readme

 This repository contains a basic calculator web application built using HTML, CSS, and JavaScript.
 It demonstrates core frontend development concepts, focusing on creating an interactive and responsive interface.